SetuAI/Phidata-Agent-Example/README.md

 repo contains an example of an AI Agent built using Phidata Framework

 we are using
-GROQ API KEY
+GROQ API KEY and
-PHI API KEY
+PHI API KEY and
 GOOGLE API KEY

 repo contains an example of an AI Agent built using Phidata Framework